damphyr/gaudi/doc/CONFIGURATION.md

  * out - the build output directory.
  * source - A comma separated list of directories where project sources can be found
  * platforms - a comma separated list of compiler platform names e.g. platforms= mingw,rx,qnx etc.
- * default_compiler_mode - an optional setting which can be C or CPP (default is C) to indicate to the system what type of compilation takes place

 **All paths in the configuration can be defined absolutely or relative to the configuration file.**